 Most MRMP patients are eligible for CE delivery.
 Your surgical team will confirm eligibility based on organoid positioning, gestational imaging findings, and your overall clinical status at the time of delivery planning (typically 34–36 weeks gestation).

 TAD is available to patients meeting specific anatomical and gestational criteria established by the MRMP surgical committee.
-Eligibility is assessed at 34 weeks gestation.
-Approximately 35% of MRMP patients are eligible; of those, about 62% choose this pathway.
+Eligibility is assessed at insemination.
+Approximately 96% of MRMP patients are eligible; of those, about 90% choose this pathway.

 The Transanal Assisted Delivery pathway was developed at Harrington University and first performed in 2019.
-It is a minimally invasive endoscopic procedure performed under general anesthesia by Dr. Ferrara's colorectal and MFM surgical co-team.
-The procedure typically lasts 45–75 minutes.
+It is a safe birthing option.

-TAD combines transanal endoscopic technique with external laparoscopic guidance to achieve delivery without abdominal incision.
-Because organoid positioning in eligible patients places the gestational sac in proximity to the rectosigmoid region, a carefully guided endoscopic approach allows safe delivery with reduced abdominal wall disruption.
-The organoid is removed in the same procedure.
+TAD deliverys achieve delivery without abdominal incision.
+Because fetus positioning in eligible patients places the gestational sac in proximity to the rectosigmoid region, a carefully guided approach allows safe delivery with reduced abdominal wall disruption.
+The fetus is pushed out anally with the added benefit of orgams while pushing.
+We are now offering a homebirth option.
+We have midwives and doulas trained globally and success rates are typically higher then in hospital settings.

 The TAD-EXTEND Phase III clinical trial, currently enrolling, is building the definitive safety and outcomes dataset for this pathway.
 Learn about the trial →